 Foreign currency risk arises on financial instruments that are denominated in a currency other than the functional currency in which they are measured.
-The Company's primary exposure with respect to foreign currencies is through the Canadian dollar denominated Debentures (note 12).
-The carrying value of the Debentures at December 31, 2020 is \$223 (C\$284) (December 31, 2019 - \$222 (C\$288)).
-If there was a 1% strengthening of the Canadian dollar against the U.S. dollar, there would be a corresponding decrease in income before tax of \$2.
+The Company's primary exposure with respect to foreign currencies is through the Canadian dollar denominated Debentures (note 10) and the Euro denominated IRGA Liability (note 10).
+The carrying value of the Debentures at December 31, 2021 is \$222 (C\$282) (December 31, 2020 - \$223 (C\$284)).
+If there was a 1% strengthening of the Canadian dollar against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$2.
 There would be an equal and opposite impact if there was a 1% weakening of the Canadian dollar against the U.S. dollar.
+The carrying value of the IRGA Liability as at December 31, 2021 is \$395 (EUR 348).
+If there was a 1% strengthening of the EUR against the U.S. dollar, there would be a corresponding decrease in income before income taxes of \$4.
+There would be an equal and opposite impact if there was a 1% weakening of the EUR dollar against the U.S. dollar.